import necessary libraries

 plot_2d(square, ax=axs[1])

-Defining your own Domains with a custom SDF¶
+Defining your own Domains with a custom Signed Distance Function¶

-A Signed distance function is simply a Callable with a treshold
+A Signed distance function is simply a Callable with a threshold

 [11]: